 During the period under review, in a number of countries the Catholic Church has played an important diplomatic and pastoral role in the political arena.
-Bishops have publicly intervened, making statements to the media or to the government regarding electoral processes, publicly criticising corruption, and denouncing violence by security forces, protestors, and armed extremist groups.
+Bishops have publicly intervened, making statements to the media or to the government regarding electoral processes, publicly criticizing corruption, and denouncing violence by security forces, protestors, and armed extremist groups.
 Most importantly, however, in some countries the Church has played an active role in electoral observation, mediation, and conflict resolution.

 In Cameroon, the Democratic Republic of Congo, and Burundi (see the country reports), the Catholic Church supported democratic processes by deploying thousands of observers to prevent electoral intimidation and fraud.
-It found irregularities in each country, even questioning the election result in the Democratic Republic of Congo where the Church asserted the electoral process was marred by fraud and that the winner was Martin Fayulu, rather than Felix Tshisekedi, as claimed by the authorities.33
+It found irregularities in each country, even questioning the election result in the Democratic Republic of Congo where the Church asserted the electoral process was marred by fraud and that the winner was Martin Fayulu, rather than Felix Tshisekedi, as claimed by the authorities.33 port and mediation in peace talks.

-The most active role that the Catholic Church has played politically has been its encouragement, support and mediation in peace talks.
 In the case of South Sudan's 2013-2020 civil war, the Sudanese Council of Churches consistently called for forgiveness and reconciliation, while serving as a hub for coordinating peacebuilding events.
 The Catholic Saint Egidio community mediated successful ceasefire agreements on two occasions.34 Finally, in April 2019, Pope Francis invited the warring leaders of South Sudan to his residence for a two-day retreat in order to dialogue.
 The meeting, which made global headlines as the Pope was photographed kneeling to kiss the feet of President Kiir, provided a major impetus for the recommencement, and successful conclusion, of the peace process.35 Demonstrating the positive role of religion in the field of negotiation and peace-building, both parties to the conflict thanked the local Church and the Pope for their involvement.